TrueSparrowSystems/openapi-test-suite/README.md

 ```
 Then call validateObjectBySchema(data,dataSchema,debugLevel) method of schemaValidator class with following arguments:
 1) data = Data to be validated (dataType : object).
-2) dataSchema = Schema against which we want to validate the given data (dataType : object).
+2) dataSchema = Schema against which the given data should be validated. (dataType : object).
 3) debugLevel = String value which helps in debugging (dataType : string).

 Note: validateObjectBySchema function throws error only in case of incorrect data.